 The 2013 IDI Valuation Table has a margin of 5 percent for yearly duration 1 (months up to the first 12 months) claim termination rates and 15 percent for yearly durations 2+ (months 24+).
 For the first 12 months claim duration, an own company margin of 5 percent would be used, regardless of the number of actual terminations.
 This is the same margin as the 2013 IDI Valuation Table for the duration one to 12 months claim termination rates.
 We will use the own experience margin formula shown above for durations 2+.
-The margin for durations 2+ is capped at 15 percent so that the own experience margin does not exceed the 2013 IDI Valuation Table margin.
-If the own experience margin is larger than the 2013 IDI Valuation Table, but be required to use an own-experience adjustment that produces higher reserves.
+The margin for durations 2+ is capped at 15 percent so that the own experience margin does not exceed the 2013 IDI Valuation Table margin, a company could have experience that is better than the 2013 IDI Valuation Table, but be required to use an own-experience adjustment that produces higher reserves.
 The floor was set to 5 percent, based on the IDTWG's judgment for prudence.